Up to 60% off sofas & mattresses — limited‑time deals.

 Is the 12 inch Medium Hybrid 2.0 good for combo sleepers?

 Yes.
-It was the easiest to turn on while staying supportive, and it didn’t punish quick position changes.
+It was the easiest model to turn on while staying supportive, which made quick position changes feel less disruptive.

-Is the 8 inch Memory Foam 2.0 comfortable for nightly use?
+Is the 8 inch Firm Memory Foam 2.0 comfortable for nightly use?

-It can be, but it’s less forgiving for pressure points.
-We liked it most for guest-room use or for people who genuinely prefer a firmer, thinner profile.
+It can be, but it’s less forgiving at pressure points than the thicker mattresses.
+We liked it most for guest-room use or for people who genuinely prefer a firm, slimmer profile.

 Previous post